tlong314/tlong314.github.io/README.md

 # UI/UX Demo

 This page host screenshots and links representing years of UI/UX, design concepts, and development (game, web, and mobile).
-The content was all designed and developed by me (Tim S. Long), except where colloborations are mentioned.
+The content was all designed and developed by me (Tim S. Long), except where colloborations are mentioned, or others are credited.

 ## Wargame Sample UI